Amyloidosis Samples for Research

 Other general symptoms of amyloidosis include:

-- Fatigue: Fatigue is extreme exhaustion or tiredness, it is a common problem for people with amyloidosis.
+- First, Fatigue: Fatigue is extreme exhaustion or tiredness, it is a common problem for people with amyloidosis.
 Patients who feel fatigue often say that even a small effort, such as walking across a room, can seem like too much.

-- Unexplained weight loss
+- Secondly, unexplained weight loss

-- Anemia (low level of red blood cells)
+- Thirdly, anemia (low level of red blood cells)

-- Clay-colored stools
+- In addition, clay-colored stools

-- Joint pain
+- Next, joint pain

 Risk Factors of Amyloidosis